 - A. The SCRTP Transmission Providers shall post procedures for coordination and joint evaluation on the SCRTP website. - B. Access to the data utilized will be made available through the SCRTP website subject to the appropriate clearance, as applicable (such as CEII and confidential non-CEII).
+The SCRTP Transmission Providers will make available, on the SCRTP website, links for stakeholders to register (if applicable/available) for the stakeholder committees or distribution lists of the SERTP planning region.

+C. The SCRTP Transmission Providers will provide status updates of the interregional transmission planning activities during their regional transmission planning meetings.
+The SCRTP Transmission Providers will provide status updates of interregional activities including:

+Facilities to be evaluated

+Analysis performed

+Determinations/results.

-The SCRTP Transmission Providers will make available, on the SCRTP website, links for stakeholders to register (if applicable/available) for the stakeholder committees or distribution lists of the SERTP planning region. - C. The SCRTP Transmission Providers will provide status updates of the interregional transmission planning activities during their regional transmission planning meetings.
-The SCRTP Transmission Providers will provide status updates of interregional activities including: - Facilities to be evaluated - Analysis performed - Determinations/results. - D. Stakeholders will have an opportunity to provide input and feedback within the SCRTP regional transmission planning process and the SERTP related to interregional facilities identified, analysis performed, and any determination/results.
-Stakeholders may participate in either or both regions' regional transmission planning processes to provide their input and feedback regarding the interregional coordination between the SCRTP and the SERTP.
+- D. Stakeholders will have an opportunity to provide input and feedback within the SCRTP regional transmission planning process and the SERTP process related to interregional facilities identified, analysis performed, and any determination/results.
+Stakeholders may participate in either or both regions' regional transmission planning processes to provide their input and feedback regarding the interregional coordination between the SCRTP and the SERTP. - E. The Transmission Providers will post, on the Regional Planning Website, a list of all interregional transmission projects that are proposed for potential selection in a regional transmission plan for purposes of cost allocation in both the SERTP and the SCRTP that are found not to be eligible for consideration because they do not satisfy the regional project threshold criteria of one or both of the regions.
+The Transmission Provider will also post an explanation of the relevant thresholds the proposed interregional project(s) failed to satisfy.